TofuWaffles/pixil/README.md

 docker compose --profile prod up --build
 ```

-> You’ll now be able to access Pixil from `http://localhost:3000`.
+> You’ll now be able to access Pixil from `http://localhost:3000` on the development build or your domain url on the production build.